garconvacher/eBookDys/readme.md

 # eBookDys.css

 The aim of this repo is to provide a simple eBook stylesheet which follows the best practices regarding styles for dyslexia.
-Please note I am by no means what you would call an expert, I’m just trying to help and make positive stuff.
+Please note I am by no means what you would call an expert, I’m just trying to help and make a positive impact.

 Let’s hope it shakes people a little bit so that we don’t just embed dedicated typefaces in Reading Systems and call the job done.
 Hopefully, it will also offer a sensible starting point for people to whom it might be useful.